 Palampur, Himachal Pradesh

-An erstwhile retreat of the British, Palampur is a small, offbeat destination as well as a major center for tea production in Himachal Pradesh.
-Against the backdrop of the dominating Dhauladhar ranges, Palampur is rightly known as the Tea Capital of North India and is famous all across the country for its vast spreads of lush tea gardens.
+An erstwhile retreat of the British, Palampur is one of the offbeat places to visit near Delhi, and among the major centers for tea production in Himachal Pradesh.
+Against the backdrop of the dominating Dhauladhar ranges, Palampur is rightly known as the Tea Capital of North India and is famous all across the country for its vast spread of lush tea gardens.
 Tea was introduced to Palampur in the mid-19th century by Dr. Jameson, and since then the place has become quite famous for its specialty teas, especially for its Kangra Tea.

-Palampur is the perfect place to witness the vast tea gardens and the tea making process in great detail as part of Himachal Tour Packages.
-One can also visit the Palampur Co-operative Tea Factory where you can see to see the complete process of plucking, picking and processing of tea, as well as the commercial production of tea.
+Palampur is the perfect place to witness the vast tea gardens and the tea-making process in great detail as part of Himachal Tour Packages.
+One can also visit the Palampur Co-operative Tea Factory where you can see the complete process of plucking, picking, and processing of tea, as well as the commercial production of tea.
 Wah Tea Estate, Holta Tea Estate, Bundla Tea Estate, and Darang Tea Estate are the popular tea estates in this region.
 One can stay at Country Cottage Tea Garden Resort, The Lodge at Wah and Norwood Green.

-Wayanad is one the popular hill stations in South India and among the most fascinating hill stations in India.
+Wayanad is one of the popular hill stations in South India and among the most fascinating hill stations in India.
 It is the second most important tea plantation area in Kerala after Munnar.
 Vythiri and Meppadi are the main areas to see some of the tea plantations in Wayanad.
-Wayanad is one of the biggest foreign exchange earners of Kerala with its production of cash crops like pepper, cardamom, coffee, tea, spices and other condiments.
+Wayanad is one of the biggest foreign exchange earners of Kerala with its production of cash crops like pepper, cardamom, coffee, tea, spices, and other condiments.
 The tea in Wayanad grows in distinctively different soil and environmental conditions.
-Wayanad is a wonderful hill station for 2 day trip from Bangalore.
+Wayanad is also famous for its Tea and Coffee plantations.
+It has pleasant weather throughout the year and is one of the best places to visit near Bangalore.
+If you are looking to escape from the noisy city life to the lap of nature to revitalize your senses and nourish your soul, then the resorts in Wayanad amidst the mist-laden mountains and lush paddy fields stretching to the horizon are the ideal places to spend few relaxed days.

 Apart from the vast tea plantations, Valparai is known for its rich elephant tract and leopard population.
 The Valparai range is also the habitat of Nilgiri Tahr.
 Pachai Malai Estate, Anaimudi Tea Estate, Murugalli Tea Estate, and Sheikalmudi Estate are the popular tea plantations in Valparai region.
 One can stay at Briar tea bungalows and Sinna Dorai’s Bungalow as part of Tamilnadu Packages.